 What you choose depends on what kind of market, target audience, and budget you have.

 10. Be consistent with your efforts

-Now that you’ve started your online clothing brand, the one ‘MUST’ thing you need to keep is consistency.
+Now that you’ve started to sell clothes online, the one ‘MUST’ thing you need to keep is consistency.
 Be consistent with your production, your marketing efforts, your sales efforts, and everything that comes in between and thereafter.

 Do not leave things to fate or give up too early – (Sorry to sound so negative, but it’s always good to live in the real world!).

 Continue with the creation of your designs and plan your budget weekly or monthly.
-Money would be the most important asset you’ll want to manage.
+The money would be the most important asset you’ll want to manage.